 - At the beginning, I was using ad set spend limits a lot, but currently (in TOFU & MOFU) I’ve stopped using them and budget gets more spend according to performance

 - Started using CBO in September last year on a medium-spend account £50k/month and it totally revived the account that had been struggling with low A conversion is counted whenever a website visitor performs an action that fires a standard event, custom event, or custom conversion.
 Examples of conversions include purchases, leads, content views, add to cart, and registrations.
 More

-- We use a mix of target cost and lowest cost How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action. with automatic bid
+- We use a mix of target cost and lowest cost optimization with automatic bid

 - We took the risk of consolidating a lot of the ad sets into one main CBO in order to have a simpler account set up.
 I was wary of this but it actually improved performance right away and has allowed us to continue to scale.

 - For the big, proven accounts or high spend, CBO definitely works and has been a game-changer in terms of freeing up time to run more tests, do more research, and less time spent on repetitive budget adjustments